 Layers and the crop tool in Photoshop are two of the best reasons to use the software.
 Therefore, you might think the two features would play well together.
-If you’ve ever tried to crop a specific layer in Photoshop, however, you’ve found out that just isn’t true.
+If you’ve ever tried to crop a layer in Photoshop, however, you’ve found out that just isn’t true.

 How the Photoshop Crop Tool Works

-Method #1: Cropping with the Marque Tool
+Method #1: Cropping with the Marquee Selection Tool

-For this method, you’ll use the Marquee tool, which gives you two options: a rectangular marquee selection or an elliptical one.
+For this method, you’ll use the Marquee tool, which gives you two options: a rectangular marquee tool or an elliptical one.
 You’ll find it toward the top of your Toolbar.
 By holding down your mouse button on the icon, you can select the option you prefer.

 Step 1: Select the Right Layer from the Layers Panel